Franck Histilloles

 Franck Histilloles (born 25 January 1973) is a former footballer who played as a midfielder for clubs in France and Greece.

-Playing career
+Career

-Born in Forbach, Histilloles began his career playing for the youth team of FC Girondins de Bordeaux.
+Born in Forbach, Histilloles began his career playing for the youth team of Girondins de Bordeaux.
 In 1994, he made his Ligue 1 debut with Bordeaux at age 20.
 After three seasons with the club, he moved to fellow Ligue 1 club FC Metz.
 Two seasons later, he joined Ligue 2 club US Créteil-Lusitanos.

 In December 2001, Créteil ran into financial difficulties and Histilloles left on a free transfer for Greek Superleague side Panachaiki F.C.
-He would spend 1.5 season with Panachaiki, appearing in 36 league matches for the club.
+He spent 1.5 seasons with Panachaiki, appearing in 36 league matches for the club.

-Histilloles returned to France and would finish his career playing in the lower levels of French football.
+Histilloles returned to France and finished his career playing in the lower levels of French football.